 What I really love is how flexible gallery walls can be – you can decorate your living room or bedroom with a gallery wall, decorate over your desk or around your tv – it’s totally up to you.

-This is a very simple and neat gallery wall over the couch in the living room – such an aesthetic arrangement and layout.
+This is a very simple family photo gallery wall over the couch in the living room – such an aesthetic arrangement and layout.

 I’m more of a farmhouse decor type of person (I just love the look and feel of rustic decor), but a gallery wall is more of an eclectic layout type of decorating idea that appears “random”, but there really should be a lot of thought put into your gallery wall design BEFORE you hang everything up.

 A gallery wall gives you a chance to make a statement about who you are and what you like.
 Your gallery is a wonderful way to document and tell a story of your travels and experiences, show photos of family members through the years, display art you’ve collected, display hand-drawn (framed) illustrations, incorporate metal or wooden objects you’ve collected, and much more.

 I really love farmhouse style decorating so I naturally tend to gravitate towards these farmhouse wall decor ideas when designing my own gallery accent wall.